How to Grow Tomatoes

 Automated watering system for pots

 Tomatoes require an even supply of water throughout the season as irregular watering will cause your tomatoes to develop problems.
-Not enough water can cause fruit cracking and blossom end rot, too much water or overhead watering can lead to a greater level of bacterial and fungal disease.
+Not enough water can cause fruit cracking and too much water or overhead watering can lead to a greater level of bacterial and fungal disease.
 (See pages 36-39 for step by step instructions on determining how much water your tomato patch will need, how to set up an effective watering system and how to water tomatoes in pots.)

 Granular fertilizers take a while to break down